Got new wheels? Find out how to choose and save on your first car insurance policy.

 - Uninsured motorist coverage.
 If another driver doesn’t have insurance, you won’t have to liaize with them to receive compensation.
 Instead, your own insurance will cover your expenses.
 You can choose to have bodily injury (UMBI) or property damage (UMPD) coverage.

 - Comprehensive.
 This is the highest level of car insurance coverage there is.
 Comprehensive vehicle insurance includes all the benefits of mandatory insurance, as well as protection against fire and theft.
-What makes it different is that, unlike the other types of car insurance, it covers the cost of storm damage, flooding, hail, vandalism and much more.
-Depending on the insurer, you can also find a wide range of extras with comprehensive insurance and can customize your policy a lot more.
+This also covers the cost of storm damage, flooding, hail, vandalism and much more.

 You might want to consider joining your parent’s car insurance policy instead of taking out your own.
 You could also look at getting coverage through a joint policy if you share a car with roommates.
 You can do this by adding new drivers to an existing policy or by selecting multiple drivers when taking out a new policy